 I personally went through perhaps a dozen different backpacks and I always keep coming back to the ThinkTank Airport Commuter (see our ThinkTank Airport Commuter Review), the most versatile and the most comfortable backpack out there in my opinion.
 I can easily fit two camera bodies, a few lenses, a laptop, chargers, cables and other accessories listed below into this bag and it just works.
 It has the shoulder and belt support for comfort and long travel, and I can easily keep my travel tripod on its side as well, if necessary.

-Once I arrive to my location, I usually off-load all the chargers, laptop and other accessories to my hotel room or car and I only keep the gear I intend to use in the bag.
+Once I arrive at my location, I usually off-load all the chargers, laptop, and other accessories to my hotel room or car and I only keep the gear I intend to use in the bag.
 This shaves a lot of weight off my shoulders and makes the backpack easy to hike with.

 Now that we’ve gone over the essentials, let’s talk about other accessories I will always have in my camera bag when traveling.

 USB Car Charger

 When traveling, I will most likely be renting a car or traveling in my own car.
 Since I have a boatload of equipment that needs to be constantly charged, whether it is my phone, my camera batteries or other equipment, I need to make sure that I have a reliable power source.
 Every car has a cigarette lighter receptacle, but not every car is going to have a USB port that can provide sufficient power or a built-in power inverter.
 For this reason, I always have a multi-slot USB charger with me when traveling.

 I went through a number of cheap USB chargers in the past and none of them lasted long enough for me to recommend them.
 Many of them did not provide sufficient power to my devices, often taking too long to charge, or overloading when more than one device was plugged in.
 I ended up settling on the RAVPower 4-Port USB car charger, which has been very solid so far, providing plenty of power for up to 4 devices at a time.